Marco4413/Pulsar/README.md

 This project uses `premake5` as its build system.

-Run `premake5 vs2022` to create solution files for VS.
+Run `premake5 --arch=amd64 vs2022` to create solution files for VS.

+**NOTE:** Run `premake5 --help` to get a list of available architectures.
+I sometimes test Pulsar on ARM64 so it should also compile to that just fine.

 Alternatively `premake5 gmake2` will create Makefiles.